ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 ### Platform configuration options for error reporting infrastruture

-Below is the list of new configuration options added to configure error reporting functionality.
-All of these options are capture in mbed_lib.json file in platform folder.
+Below is the list of new configuration options needed to configure error reporting functionality.
+All of these configuration options should be captured in mbed_lib.json file in platform directory.

 **crash-capture-enabled**